tgross/blog.0x74696d.com/_posts/2015-03-04-go-get-considered-harmful.md

 ```

 Note that there's no re-writing imports here.
-Your Go code is blissfully unaware of the behind-the-scenes work you're doing here to give it the correctly pinned dependencys.
+Your Go code is blissfully unaware of the behind-the-scenes work you're doing here to give it the correctly pinned dependencies.

 The advantages to this approach are: